Table of Contents

-Age-related bone degeneration also weakens ligaments over a more extended period of time, usually decades, without the individual knowing anything about it.
+Age-related bone degeneration also weakens ligaments over a more extended period, usually decades, without the individual knowing anything about it.
 This can lead to cartilage loss and soft tissue weakness in older people.

 It’s crucial for anyone who suspects they’ve injured their knee (or are struggling with undiagnosed knee pain) to seek medical attention urgently.

-Appropriate medical imaging, diagnostic tests, and follow-up rehabilitation is usually needed to help knee injuries recover.
+Appropriate medical imaging, diagnostic tests, and follow-up rehabilitation are usually needed to help knee injuries recover.

 Knee injuries range from minor (perhaps barely noticeable) strains and bumps to more severe ligament tears and lower leg bone fractures.

-Now, the most commonly seen knee injury in the medical field is known as ‘ACL injuries,’ which is a tear or break of the ACL ligament (the anterior cruciate ligament.)
+Now, the most commonly seen knee injury in the medical field is known as ‘ACL injury,’ which is a tear or break of the ACL ligament (the anterior cruciate ligament.)

-Next up on the knee injuries list are the other ‘main’ ligaments or structures in the knee, known as the medial collateral ligament (MCL), posterior cruciate ligament (PCL), Menisci (plural), and lateral collateral ligament (LCL).
+Next up on the knee injuries list are the other ligaments or structures in the knee, known as the medial collateral ligament (MCL), posterior cruciate ligament (PCL), menisci (plural), and lateral collateral ligament (LCL).